albert-perlman/mojo-vscode-theme/README.md

 # mojo
 Dark theme with muted shades of blue and purple.

-For best experience, use with [mojo pack](https://marketplace.visualstudio.com/items?itemName=aperlman.mojo-pack) extensions.
+For the best experience, use with [mojo UI](https://marketplace.visualstudio.com/items?itemName=aperlman.mojo-ui) extensions and settings.